linuxmasterrace/Townvalds/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/.

-We also make use of the "lua-bit-numberlua" library, available [here](https://github.com/davidm/lua-bit-numberlua), which has is licensed under it's own license.
+We also make use of the "lua-bit-numberlua" library, available [here](https://github.com/davidm/lua-bit-numberlua), which is licensed under it's own license.